mindersec/minder/.github/pull_request_template.md

 - [ ] Added comments to complex or tricky code sections.
 - [ ] Updated any affected documentation.
 - [ ] Included tests that validate the fix or feature.
-- [ ] Verified all tests pass locally.
 - [ ] Checked that related changes are merged.